A-HA - THE SUN ALWAYS SHINES ON TV

 by Mark Nobes, chief editor

 A dramatic start to a song always goes down well, doesn't it?
-Sadly, the official 80s video isn't available in the UK, but check out

-Released in December 1985, the third single release by the Norwegian synthpop band made #1 for two weeks in the UK during January 1986.
+Released in December 1985, the third single release by the Norwegian synth-pop band made #1 for two weeks in the UK during January 1986.
 This was the last a-ha single to make the Top 40 in the US.

 Three other singles from the album were also released; Train Of Thought (#8 UK), Hunting High & Low (#5 UK), and prior to The Sun Always Shines on TV, the band's debut single Take On Me which had topped the charts across Europe and in the U.S. (peaked at #2 in the UK). making a total of four single releases.
 Initially, Take On Me was released as a non-album singleThe follow-up album, Scoundrel Days, was also highly successful and reached Platinum in the UK and across Europe.